Amecom/S32S/README.md

 	- The destination directory must exist.
 It will not be created.
 	- The files contained in the destination directory, if they are not included in the list 'files', are preserved.

-### Save the mapping file
+### Save the routing file

-The mapping file is shared between MASTER and SLAVE for this reason must be saved in an S3 path example `bucketname/spam/foo/maps/mapping.json`.
+The routing file is shared between MASTER and SLAVE for this reason must be saved in an S3 path example `bucketname/spam/foo/maps/routing.json`.

-When requesting a map of paths you can enter the S3 path of a file or directory.
+When requesting a rouing file you can enter the S3 path of a file or directory.
-In the second case all mapping files in the directory will be loaded.
+In the second case all routing files in the directory will be loaded.

 ## Ignore property